jush/SimpleSpyware/README.md

 - Cam: The gallery deletes all the photos after 100 images.
 - Location: Remember that GPS data drains a lot of battery power.
 - Micrphone: Remember that only one app can use the microphone.
 So you can't record phone calls and spy on the mic at the same time.
 A maximum recording time of one hour is set for every media file.
 - Visibility: Some permission usage monitors may detect the app.
+If you overuse the scheduling, you may get a battery power notification after some hours.

 ### Build
 The ExampleA folder contains a Android Studio 3.2 project.
 The project can be imported in Android Studio or directly build with gradle: